JOURNAL OF GENTRY GENEALOGY

 vii.
 Gilbert Gentry; buried 15 Mar 1592, Lindsell.

-The wills of John, Agnes and Richard Gentry<3> appear to account for all the members of John's family.
-The will of John Gentry supports the order of birth of his sons, but has no indication of the relative dates of birth of his daughters -- either with respect to each other, or with respect to his sons.
+The wills of John, Agnes and Richard Gentry<4> appear to account for all the members of John's family.
+The will of John Gentry supports the order of birth of his sons, but has no indication of the relative dates of birth of his daughters — either with respect to each other, or with respect to his sons.
 John specifically names Richard as his eldest son, Thomas as the second son, Simon as the third son and Gilbert as the fourth son.
 It is of interest that both John and Agnes mention by name all of their children, and Richard mentions the names of all of his siblings, providing cross-confirmation of these names.
 This latter circumstance indicates that all of the siblings were still alive at the time of Richard's death, and if not all living in Lindsell, were living close enough for the family to maintain easy contact with each other.

 The spelling of the names used in this chart varied in the original documents from one will to another, and also within specific wills.
 The spelling has arbitrarily been given in modern form here, for example, "Joan" instead of "Johan", "Simon" instead of "Symon" and "Gilbert" instead of "Gylbert".
 For the married surnames of the daughters, one of the various alternate spellings has been adopted in each case, for example, "Curtis" instead of "Kurteis", "Curtes", and "Curteis".
+For dates, we are using the common convention of providing a double date for dates between January 1st and March 24th.
+This is to accommodate the Julian calendar which was in use in Great Britain at the time.
+The Julian year ran from March 25th of one year to March 24th of the following year.
+Accordingly that latter portion of the year was considered a part of the year starting in the spring of the year indicated by the first of the two date numbers.

 John's will provides for gifts of money for the most part, and for the gift of a lamb to three of his grandchildren.
 There is no provision for passing on title to any land or a house.
-As a self-proclaimed husbandman (farmer), this strongly suggests that he was occupying copyhold land (as opposed to freehold land to which he might hold title and be able to pass on to his descendants)<4>.
+As a self-proclaimed husbandman (farmer), this strongly suggests that he was occupying copyhold land (as opposed to freehold land to which he might hold title and be able to pass on to his descendants)<5>.
 The gift of lambs by John and gifts of sheep, a bullock, a cow, a pig and poultry by Agnes indicate that John was strong on livestock rather than only raising crops.

 Richard's will shows no evidence of having a wife or children, and there is no evidence in any of the wills of any wives or children for Thomas or Gilbert.
 In the case of the wills of John and Agnes, the mention of bequests for children of their daughters suggests that they were all older than the sons and thus had already started families.
 In the case of Richard's will, there is a bequest to his brother, Simon's unborn child.
 Simon's wife, Alice, was with child at the time of the will, and the child was to receive a gift of money when the child became eighteen or married, whichever occurred first.
 (Since this was the only mention of a child of Simon, it is probably safe to assume that the unborn child was Simon's first, namely Simon Junior.)
 Also, Alice was to receive a piece of furniture along with gifts of furniture for his sisters Agnes and Katherine and gifts of money to nephews and nieces.
 These gifts suggest that Richard's brothers (a) had no children, and (b) if they were married, their wives were in such a location that it would be impractical to give them furniture.